Illness Management & Recovery (IMR)

 IMR practitioners are trained in and utilize intervention strategies that enhance learning and facilitate application of skills outside the actual sessions.
 Strategies include: stage wise interventions, motivational enhancement, CBT, and a number of creative educational strategies.
 The program can be provided in individual or group formats, most often in a group setting to encourage interpersonal learning, create an environment that fosters growth and empowerment, and promote social connections.
 It generally takes anywhere from 6-18 months to complete all the materials when practicing in an IMR group.

-As the first agency of its kind to implement IMR in residential programs, The Bridge's experience now extends to multiple programs, and hundreds of staff who are trained in IMR techniques.
-The Bridge has also adapted the IMR practice for use with Adolescents.
+As the first agency of its kind to implement IMR in residential programs, our experience now extends to multiple programs, and hundreds of staff who are trained in IMR techniques.
+We have adapted the IMR practice for use with Adolescents.
 Our menu of IMR training and consultation services ranges from one-time consultation to extensive staff training, program development and monitoring.

 CONSULTATION SERVICES AVAILABLE